-Figure A.5: Diagram of the main structure of the SE-IBM with the main events affecting both resident and dispersing simulated lynx.
+Figure A.4: Diagram of the main structure of the SE-IBM with the main events affecting both resident and dispersing simulated lynx.
 Grey circles represent individuals.
-Yellow boxes represent SE-IBM main events detailed in model description.
-Blue boxes and blue writing represent different mortality causes individuals suffer.
+Yellow boxes represent SE-IBM main events, detailed in model description.
+Blue boxes or blue writing represent different mortality causes individuals suffer.
 Brown boxes represent environmental layers used in the SE-IBM and brown arrows point where behavioral rules are constrained by these layers.
 Black arrows indicate the flow of the model.
-Dispersers can go through dispersal and territory search every day during a year, as long as they do not find a territory (Figs. A.6 and A.7).
+Dispersers can go through dispersal and territory search every day during a year, as long as they do not find a territory (Figs. A.5 and A.6).